centminmod/keygen/README.md

     ssh root@remoteip -p 22 -i ~/.ssh/my1.key

-Output also lists instructions for setting up `~/.ssh/config` for Shell aliases where `mykey@clienthostname` is your `comment` defined above.
+Output also lists instructions for setting up `~/.ssh/config` for Shell aliases where `mykey@clienthostname` is your `comment` defined above and `my1` is your private key name.

     -------------------------------------------------------------------
     Setup source server file /root/.ssh/config